-Aims & Objectives: The main aim of the study was to assess the outcomes of SABG carried out at the Evelina London Cleft Service (ELCS) and investigate whether any factors such as the cleft type, cleft laterality, and whether tooth removal during grafting had any influence on the success of the bone grafts.
-Additionally, it seeks to identify predictors of successful alveolar bone graft outcomes.
+Aims & Objectives: The main aim of the study was to assess the outcomes of SABG carried out at the Evelina London Cleft Service (ELCS) and investigate whether any factors such as the cleft type, cleft laterality, and

 Methods: Any patient diagnosed with a cleft lip and/or palate who had a SABG under the age of 16 years were included in the study.
 Patients with craniofacial syndromes or those who underwent a repeat secondary alveolar bone graft were excluded from data collection.
 Data were collected retrospectively over a three-year period (January 2021 - June 2023).